-Based on the population data of the 2011 Census, the population in the Area is estimated to be about 150 and most of them are living in the recognised villages.
+Based on the 2011 Population Census, the population of the Area was estimated by PlanD as about 150 and most of them are living in the recognised villages.
 It is expected that the planned population of the Area would be about 830.